Aquaponics USA

 into the Library of this School!

 More great GRANT RESOURCES!
 The Aquaponics USA STEM Teaching & Food Growing System, you see in the photo at the top of the page has a 320 gallon Fish Tank and four 11 sq. ft.
 Grow Beds.
-It was purchased through a Grant that came to a Southern Arizona Community Food Bank School Gardening Coordinator named Zotero Citlalcoatl.
-Zotero managed to get the funding to place 3 of these Aquaponics Systems into three schools in the inner city of Tucson, Arizona.
+It was purchased through a Grant from the Feeding America Program which operates many of these Community Food Banks throughout the U.S. so we're starting there below

 Toshiba is offering Grants for Grades K-5 and Grades 6-12.
 The K-5 Grants go up to $1,000 and have an October 1 Deadline every year.